 During our last stay, we learned that ordinary visitors are not allowed to take a look inside the hotel anymore.

 Climbing up the narrow streets to the castle you can visit the Church of the Virgin, look at the lighthouse of the city, visit the Halil-Bey complex with the madrasa and the mosque which was built on the foundations of the Christian Church.

-Finally you get to the fort, a symbol of Kavala from the Ottoman Empire in the 15th century, built on the ruins of the Byzantine acropolis.
+Finally, you get to the fort, a symbol of Kavala from the Ottoman Empire in the 15th century, built on the ruins of the Byzantine acropolis.
 It was used to defend against the enemy, and today is a place to relax and walk around.
 It is now in open theater for various cultural events.
 You can and should climb to the tower where you can see the Kavala which really takes your breath away.
-If you are lucky you may happen to be alone in the tower so you can enjoy as we did in beautiful view, clean air and the breeze and thinking about the weather, about the transience of life and beauty.
-With a heavy heart you come down from the tower and back into reality.
+If you are lucky you may happen to be alone in the tower so you can enjoy as we did in the beautiful view, clean air and the breeze and thinking about the weather, about the transience of life and beauty.
+With a heavy heart, you come down from the tower and back into reality.

-In Kavala, you can visit several impressive churches, church dedicated to St. Paul the Apostle, the Holy Prophet Elijah, St. Nicholas and St. John.
+In Kavala, you can visit several impressive churches, a church dedicated to St. Paul the Apostle, the Holy Prophet Elijah, St. Nicholas and St. John.

 But what makes Kavala most interesting for tourists are sandy, clean beaches and the azure blue waters, which extend to 80 km around the city.

 The most famous beach in Kavala are Rapsani that is closest to the center of town, then Kalamitsi, Batis, Palio, Tosca, and further away are Nea Iraklitsa, beautiful Nea Peramos, Paralia Ofriniou and one of the most beautiful beaches in the north of Greece - Ammolofi.